dentarg/auth0-blog/_posts/2017-08-23-automatically-mapping-dto-to-entity-on-spring-boot-apis.markdown

 ## What Will We Build?

 From now on, we are going to focus on using DTOs to expose entities of a Spring Boot RESTful API.
 We are going to use ModelMapper to map from the entities that compose this API to DTOs, and vice-versa.
 As we don't want to spend too much time setting up a new project from the ground, we are going to take advantage of the QuestionMarks project that we stated building in the previous article.
-There is **no need** to read the full article, we will clone the [GitHub repository that supports the project](https://github.com/auth0-blog/questionmarks-server), and we are going to checkout a specific [Git tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) that will gives us a solid basis to focus on what we are interested on.
+There is **no need** to read the full article, we will clone the [GitHub repository that supports the project](https://github.com/auth0-blog/questionmarks-server), and we are going to checkout a specific [Git tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) that will give us a solid basis to focus on what we are interested on.

 The idea behind QuestionMarks is that this application will enable users to practice and enhance their knowledge by answering a set of multiple choice questions.
 To provide a better organization, these questions will be grouped in different exams.
 For example, there could be an exam called *JavaScript Interview* that would hold a set of JavaScript related questions to help users to prepare for interviews.
 Of course, in this article we won't build the whole application as it would take a lot of time and would make the article huge, but we will be able to see the technologies aforementioned in action.

-During the previous article, we have integrated Spring Data JPA, PostgreSQL, and Liquibase to manage the persistence layer.
-We haven't created any RESTful endpoint before, as we didn't have a good way to expose entities.
+Throughout the previous article, we have integrated Spring Data JPA, PostgreSQL, and Liquibase to manage the persistence layer.
+We didn't created any RESTful endpoint before, as there was no good way of exposing entities.
 That is the main goal of this article.

 ### Launching PostgreSQL